Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Free: No hidden costs, no subscription

-Exercises Your Physiotherapist Will Likely Show You
+Exercises Your Trainer Will Likely Show You

 1. Chin Tucks (Deep Neck Flexor Strengthening)